 TUA is helping to build the RESILIENCE research infrastructure.
 This concerns a permanent European research infrastructure for Religious Studies in which thirteen academic institutions from eleven different countries cooperate.

 Given the growing interest in Religious Studies and the increasing necessity of these studies, RESILIENCE focuses on making knowledge in the area of religion more accessible.
 At the same time, a set of instruments is needed to make this knowledge available, interpret it, and implement it.
 RESILIENCE meets this need by building a permanent European infrastructure for Religious Studies.

 A distinctive feature of RESILIENCE is that it uniquely combines physical and digital knowledge: RESILIENCE supports its users in finding, processing and sharing this knowledge.
 Although the research infrastructure will be used mainly by academics, others involved in Religious Studies themes (such as librarians, journalists, policy-makers and representatives of religious communities) can also benefit from it.

 Prof. Dr. H.J.
-Selderhuis, rector of the Theological University of Apeldoorn: “TUA is proud to be part of RESILIENCE because it gives us a great chance to contribute with our resources and expertise to the fascinating field of religious studies, and to enjoy the benefits of active involvement in this unique European research environment."
+Selderhuis, Rector of the Theological University Apeldoorn remarks: "TUA is proud to be part of RESILIENCE because it offers us a fantastic opportunity to contribute with our resources and expertise to the fascinating field of Religious Studies, and to benefit from the advantages of active involvement in this unique European research environment."